zdravkov/kendo-docs/getting-started/web/sortable/integration.md

 # Integration with Kendo UI Grid/ListView

-The Sortable widget may be used for reordering Kendo UI Grid/ListView items via drag and drop.
+The Sortable widget may be used to reorder Kendo UI Grid/ListView items via drag and drop.

 >**Important:** The Sortable widget reorders the HTML DOM elements.
-It will not update automatically the position of the items in the DataSource.
-It is responsibility of the developer to update the DataSource.
+It will not automatically update the order of the items in the DataSource.
+It is up to the developer to implement this behaviour.

 ## Prerequisites

-The following help articles assumes that you are already familiar with:
+The article assumes that you are familiar with the following:

 - [Kendo UI Sortable](../../../getting-started/web/sortable/overview)
 - [Kendo UI Grid](../../../getting-started/web/grid/overview)
 - [Kendo UI DataSource API](../../../api/framework/datasource#methods)

-## Reorder Kendo UI Grid table rows via drag and drop using the Sortable widget
+## Reorder Kendo UI Grid table rows using the Sortable widget

-The Sortable widget should be initialized for Grid's [`table element`](../../../api/web/grid#fields-table).
+The Sortable widget should be initialized on the Grid's [`table element`](../../../api/web/grid#fields-table).
-In the general case filter property of the widget should select all `tr` elements that are direct children of the table's `tbody` element.
+In the general case, the `filter` property of the Sortable widget should select all `tr` elements that are direct children of the table's `tbody` element.
 For example: `filter: ">tbody >tr"`.

 **If the Grid's editing is enabled**, you should use a more specific filter selector that excludes the item that is currently in edit mode.
 For example `.filter(">tbody >tr:not(.k-grid-edit-row)"`.
 In this way the Sortable functionality will not interfere with Grid's editing feature.